matthorgan/matthorgan.github.io/content/blog/powershell-null-value-gotchas.md

 ]
 +++

+In this blog post, I'll be covering a fun little 'gotcha' that has caught me out over the years, and the explanation for why it happens.

 ## Handling Null Values

 In PowerShell, there are several ways to check for a null value in a variable.
 One of the standard ways looks like this: